Udollfusi/Udollfusi.github.io/content/bg3/characters/Nimbus/index.md

 Wood elf stealth ranged attack something something.
 Probably a rogue/swordsbard mix.
 Maybe some gloomstalker?
 Assuming high DEX so ideally no DEX cap on armour.
 Bow or throw?
 Probably want something else entirely if throwing. 🤔 Assuming bow.
 And let's assume Dark Urge, because interesting.

-2025-01-11: I prototyped it with an existing level 12 wood elf, and the stealth thing doesn't work very well in broad daylight.
+2025-01-11: I prototyped it with an existing level 12 wood elf.
+The stealth thing doesn't work very well in broad daylight.
+It seems like this is a build that does fine through act 1, rocks act 2, and then gets destroyed in some key battles in act 3.
+The main problem with the halfling swordsbard archer is the lack of longbow proficiency.
+Wood elves have longbow proficiency.
+Maybe try a straight 12-level swordsbard?
+Will prototype that next.
+Will emphasize DEX over CHA and see how that works out.
+It would be nice to have the third feat, too.
+Sharpshooter, Alert, and ASI; pick two.

 ### Leveling sequence